ytmytm/plus4-tcbm2sd/README.md

 A PDF plot of schematic is available here: [tcbm2sd/plots/tcbm2sd.pdf](tcbm2sd/plots/tcbm2sd.pdf) for preview.

-It's very simple, just connecting the modules together.
-Don't mind `J3` connector, it was needed for debugging only.

 ## PCB

 The first revision of PCB was meant primarily as a MVP demonstration and a development platform for software, so it relies on cheap, ready to use modules